axtens/bole/README.md

 If anyone runs it in Mac OS X, please let me know how it performs (if it does at all.)

-The menus are strangely reordered under Linux.
+The menus are strangely reordered under Linux (or were when I wrote this back in 2014).